jopemachine/baekjoon-cli-utils/README.md

 Commands
-  create		Create the problem source code on the subdirectory, and fetch tests. test			Find, compile and run a problem source code. add-test		Add additional test manually by code editor. edit-test		Edit test manually by code editor. clear-test	Clear the specified problem's test. clear-tests	Clear all the problem's tests. view-tests	Check the problem's tests. open			Open the problem's URL in your browser. commit		Commit the problem source code to Git. config		Check and update templates, configurations. submit		Submit problem on the provider server.
+  create		Create the problem source code on the subdirectory, and fetch tests. test			Find, compile and run a problem source code. submit		(Experimental) Submit problem on the provider server. add-test		Add additional test manually by code editor. edit-test		Edit test manually by code editor. clear-test	Clear the specified problem's test. clear-tests	Clear all the problem's tests. view-tests	Print the problem's tests. open			Open the problem's URL in your browser. commit		Commit the problem source code to Git. config		Check and update miscellaneous configurations.

 Usage
   $ baekjoon-cli [create <problem_identifier>]